pentagram-lang/pentagram-ideas/plans/physics-based-ui.md

-# Tacit ideas / Plans / Physics-based UI
+# Pentagram ideas / Plans / Physics-based UI

 Who says that it makes sense for UIs to be hierarchical?
 Do related visual elements fit a strict hierarchy?
 Does that hierarchy apply to both UI input data and UI output events?